itsoutchy-projects/itsoutchyCord/README.md

 ## Benefits
 - Having all 3 types of clients (stable, ptb, canary) packed into one
 - Custom Javascript and CSS injection (incomplete)
-- Loads so much faster than the official client due to there being no update utility, this comes with the downside that you (for now) have to check for updates yourself
+- Loads so much faster than the official client due to there being no update utility
+- Install is a *lot* smaller

 ## How to change settings?
 Find the settings.txt file, then edit the property (do not put a space before or after the equals sign)